Hoplite: Body armour

 By contrast with hoplites, other contemporary infantry (e.g., Persian) tended to wear relatively light armour, wicker shields, and were armed with shorter spears, javelins, and bows.
 The most famous are the Peltasts, light-armed troops who wore no armour and were armed with a light shield, javelins and a short sword.
 The Athenian general Iphicrates developed a new type of armour and arms for his mercenary army, which included light linen armour, smaller shields and longer spears, whilst arming his Peltasts with larger shields, helmets and a longer spear, thus enabling them to defend themselves more easily against hoplites.
-With this new type of army he defeated a Spartan army in 392 BC.
+Using this new type of army, he defeated a Spartan force at the Battle of Lechaeum in 391 BC.
 The arms and armour described above were most common for hoplites.

 Shield

 Hoplites carried a large concave shield called an aspis (sometimes incorrectly referred to as a hoplon), measuring between 80 and 100 cm in diameter and weighing between 6.5 and 8 kg.
 This large shield was made possible partly by its shape, which allowed it to be supported on the shoulder.
-The shield was assembled in three layers: the center layer was made of thick wood, the outside layer facing the enemy was made of bronze, and leather comprised the inside of the shield.
+The shield was assembled in three layers: the centre layer was made of thick wood, the outside layer facing the enemy was made of bronze, and leather comprised the inside of the shield.
 The revolutionary part of the shield was the grip.
 Known as an Argive grip, it placed the handle at the edge of the shield, and was supported by a leather fastening (for the forearm) at the centre.
 These two points of contact eliminated the possibility of the shield swaying to the side after being struck, and as a result soldiers rarely lost their shields.
-This allowed the hoplite soldier more mobility with the shield, as well as the ability to capitalize on its offensive capabilities and better support the phalanx.
+This allowed the hoplite soldier more mobility with the shield, as well as the ability to capitalise on its offensive capabilities and better support the phalanx.
 The large shields, designed for pushing ahead, were the most essential equipment for the hoplites.